 You borrow a lump sum upfront and pay it back in fixed weekly, biweekly, or monthly payments throughout the term of the loan.

-For example, Funding Circle offers term loans up to $1,000,000 with interest rates starting at 4.99%*, terms from 6 mos. to 5 years, and upfront set monthly payments.
+For example, Funding Circle offers term loans up to $1,000,000 with competitive interest rates, terms from 6 mos. to 5 years, and upfront set monthly payments.

 Term Loans Are Best For:

 In 2014, about 16% of small businesses used credit lines, according to SBA data.

 Like a business credit card, a credit line gives you access to cash flow financing that you can tap as you need to cover working capital needs or make investment opportunities.

 Unlike business credit cards, credit lines are more formal agreements between financial institutions and borrowers and often require an existing relationship.